Greninja44/Esp32_FlightController/README.md

 ## Get values from gyroscope
-Gyro__values.ino Handwritten code after Understanding the architecture of MPU6050 can be used instead of MPU Libraries
+Gyro__values.ino Handwritten code after Understanding the architecture of MPU6050 can be used instead of MPU Libraries  and also implements Low pass filter
  Connections:
 - Sensor------>ESP32
 - VCC------->5V